yariksheptykin/pimcore/README.md

 ## Contribute
-**Bug fixes:** please create a pull request including a step by step description to reproduce the problem
+**Bug Fixes:** please create a pull request including a step by step description to reproduce the problem
 **Contribute features:** contact the core-team on our [Gitter channel](https://gitter.im/pimcore/pimcore) before you start developing
 **Security vulnerabilities:** please use [this form](https://pimcorehq.wufoo.com/forms/pimcore-security-report/)